noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   - has a defect that leads to a non-recoverable error
     - partial fn passed to a higher order fn like map/flatMap, and fails
     - error throwing code was embedded within some effect (e.g. effectTotal) that doesnt handle failures
+- interruption
+  - when a fiber is done/interrupted, it's finalizer is guaranteed to be executed
+    - joining an interrupted fiber will still execute its finalizer (unlike other effect systems which deadlock the joining fiber)
+  - automatic interruption: zio will eventually interrupt all fibers if you dont explicityly cancel them
+    - structured concurrency: if a parent fiber terminates, then all child fibers are interrupted
+    - parallelism: if one effect fails during execution of many in parallel, the others will be canceled
+    - timeouts: if a running effect being timedout has not completed, the execution is canceled
+    - racing: the loser of a race, if still running is canceled

 ```scala
 import zio._